List of Katy Perry records and achievements: United Kingdom

 Perry's first number-one in the United Kingdom was "I Kissed a Girl," which stayed atop the UK Singles Chart for five weeks in 2008.
 Since then, she has achieved four more number-one singles and two number-one albums on the UK Albums Chart according to the Official Charts Company (OCC).
 Her albums have spent a total of 174 weeks in the top 40 of the national chart, while her songs have spent 320 weeks in the top 40.
+According to Guinness World Records, Perry is the fourth female artist with the most consecutive weeks in the top 20 of UK Singles Chart (30 weeks), tied with Beyoncé.

 In January 2015, "Roar" became the 157th single in British chart history to achieve one million sales in less than a year and a half after its release.
-The song also marked the singer's second million-seller after "Firework".
-In June 2024, the OCC revealed that "Roar" has become Perry's best-selling song, with 2.8 million units sold, and her most-streamed song, with over 218 million streams.
+The song also marked Perry's second million-seller after "Firework".
+In June 2024, the OCC revealed that "Roar" has become her best-selling song, with 2.8 million units sold, and her most-streamed song, with over 218 million streams.
 Her other top singles in the nation include: "Firework" selling 2.2 million units, "Dark Horse" at 1.7 million, "Feels", "California Gurls", and "I Kissed a Girl" at 1.6 million, "Hot n Cold" at 1.5 million, "Last Friday Night (T.G.I.F.)" and "Teenage Dream" at 1.4 million, and "The One That Got Away" at 1.2 million.
 By October 2025, Perry had surpassed one billion cumulative streams across the United Kingdom, recognized by the British Phonographic Industry (BPI).

 Perry has two multi-Platinum albums and 10 multi-Platinum singles in the United Kingdom, certified by the BPI.
 Teenage Dream is her highest certified album (six-times Platinum), while her highest certified song is "Roar" (five-times Platinum).

 Phonographic Performance Limited (PPL)

 Perry was listed eight times in annual reports published by the Phonographic Performance Limited (PPL).
 These reports were compiled using information collected from recorded music broadcasts on radio and television or played in public spaces.
+According to the PPL, Perry is the third most played female artist of the 21st century, while "Roar" and "Firework" were among the most played songs of the 2010s.